 Neatly clipped hedges may look smart but they need constant maintenance.
 Fast-growing varieties like Leylandii and Photinia soon get out of control and start casting deep shade over the garden.

 The easiest solution to high-maintenance hedging is to replace it with slow-growing varieties like yew and hornbeam.

 You can also reduce the pruning of hedges to allow them to grow shaggy.
 Or cut them back hard – prune deciduous hedges in winter and evergreen varieties in spring.

-The most low-maintenance gardens choose plants that suit their soil, sunlight levels and weather conditions.
+For the most low-maintenance garden, choose plants that suit soil, sunlight levels and weather conditions.
 If you have a chalky, windy coastal garden there is no point growing tender and floppy plants.
 Likewise, a shaded garden with clay soil will need plants that cope with cold, wet conditions.

 You should also make good use of evergreens, which add shape and colour all year round.
 Shade-tolerant varieties like holly and ivy give good colour to dark corners and north-facing walls.
 Acers are also great trees for shaded spots and they grow very slowly.

 Make your garden drought-tolerant with Mediterranean plants like sedum, geranium and rosemary.
 Grasses are also great easy-care plants.
 Look for long-flowering perennials that continue throughout summer.

 Frosty and exposed gardens need hardy varieties and woody shrubs like heather and hydrangea.
 Shrubs generally require even less attention than perennials.